chantastic/sites/chan.dev-astro/src/content/posts/schedule-netlify-builds-with-github-actions.md

 Over at [lunch.dev](https://www.lunch.dev), we've built a [calendar of events](https://events.lunch.dev) in [Eleventy](https://www.11ty.dev) (a slick static site generator).

-Events are listed under **Upcoming** and **Past** event headings based on their date.
+Events are listed under **Upcoming** and **Past** event headings based on their publishDate.
 Because Eleventy generates static sites, that deterimation happens at build time.

 If we want to keep data fresh, **we have to manually re-build the site at least once per day**.